fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 This example does not draw the roofline figure for you.
 It provides the measured workload point that you can place on a roofline chart after combining it with hardware peak FLOPs and bandwidth.

+The GPU regime is an ideal analytical estimate, not a kernel simulator: matrix multiplication uses two FLOPs per MAC, and logical tensor traffic reads each input once and writes each output once.
+Tiling, caches, fusion, bank conflicts, and real DRAM traffic are outside scope.
+After a non-strict run, call ``mode.get_unsupported(counter)`` to inspect skipped ATen operators.

 High-Level Energy Models
 ++++++++++++++++++++++++